Please join us December 14, 2018 - January 5, 2019 for the 120th annual Christmas Bird Count!

-To sharpen your community science skills, attend a Christmas Bird Count Training on Saturday, December 8, 8–11 a.m. at the Rio Salado Audubon Center!
+To sharpen your community science skills, attend a Christmas Bird Count Training on Saturday, December 7, 8–11 a.m. at the Rio Salado Audubon Center!
 The training is sponsored by Arizona Field Ornithologists and taught by Troy Corman.
 Click here to sign up.
+(Are you in Southern Arizona?
+There will also be a training in Tumacacori!
+Learn more here.)

 Prior to the turn of the 20th century, people engaged in a holiday tradition known as the Christmas "Side Hunt": They would choose sides and go afield with their guns; whoever brought in the biggest pile of feathered (and furred) quarry won.